Structures of sets of solutions to the Hartree-Fock equation: Introduction

-For the proof of the main result, we consider another functional $f$ closely related to $\mathcal E$.
+For the proof of the main result, we consider an auxiliary functional $f$ closely related to $\mathcal E$.
 The set of all solutions to the Hartree-Fock equation associated with a critical value $E<J(N-1)$ is regarded as a subset of the set of all critical points of $f$ associated with the same critical value $E$.
-At each critical point of $f$ we show that there exists a neighborhood homeomorphic to an open set in a finite dimensional Euclidean space.
-This is achieved by showing the Fr\'echet second derivative of $f$ is a Fredholm operator and using the implicit function theorem in Banach spaces.
+At each critical point of $f$ we show that there exists a neighborhood in the whole space and a subset of the neighborhood homeomorphic to an open set in a finite-dimensional Euclidean space including the set of all critical points in the neighborhood.
+The subset can be regarded as a manifold.
+This is achieved by showing that the Fr\'echet second derivative of $f$ is a Fredholm operator and using the implicit function theorem in Banach spaces.
 The first derivative is defined using a bilinear form as in Fu\v cik-Ne\v cas-Sou\v cek-Sou\v cek \cite{FNSS} rather than by the usual definition of the Fr\'echet derivative.
 The merit of this method in our proof is to reduce the complexity due to inner products which takes complex conjugate of the functions.
-The Fredholm property of the derivative is proved showing that the derivative is a sum of an isomorphism and a compact operator.
-The importance of this decomposition of the derivative was discovered by \cite{FNSS} in order to prove that a critical value of the functional is isolated in the set of all critical values near the corresponding critical point (see in particular \cite[Theorem 4.1]{FNSS}) and apply the result to an eigenvalue problem for nonlinear elliptic equations in a bounded domain with a Dirichlet boundary condition.
-The real-analyticity of the coordinate transformations follows from the real-analyticity of the function in the implicit function theorem which is a consequence of the real-analyticity of $f$.
-Finally, we show that the set of all solutions to the Hartree-Fock functional is the set of all critical points of $f$ which are zeros of some real-analytic functions.
+The Fredholm property of the second derivative is proved showing that the derivative is a sum of an isomorphism and a compact operator.
+The importance of this decomposition of the derivative was discovered by \cite{FNSS} in order to prove that a critical value of the functional is isolated in the set of all critical values near a critical point (see in particular \cite[Theorem 4.1]{FNSS}) and apply the result to an eigenvalue problem for nonlinear elliptic equations in a bounded domain with a Dirichlet boundary condition.
+Next, we show that the set of all solutions to the Hartree-Fock equation associated with $E$ in the manifold is the set of all zeros of some real-analytic functions.
+Finally, we show that in the intersection of the manifolds the mapping between two real-analytic subsets is a mapping of ringed spaces, which can be achieved by a natural extension of the mapping to some real-analytic mapping defined on the manifold.
+The real-analyticity of the mapping follows from the real-analyticity of the mapping in the implicit function theorem which is a consequence of the real-analyticity of $f$.